matthiask/django-specifications/README.rst

 1. Add ``'specifications'`` to ``INSTALLED_APPS``.
 2. Create a ``ForeignKey('specifications.Specification')`` on the model you want to use specifications with.
+The foreign key can be nullable or required, as you wish.
 3. Create the place where the specification field data is actually stored::

        from specifications.models import SpecificationValueFieldBase